UltimateSoftware/surge/modules/multilanguage/README.md

 #Surge Metrics Integration
 -------------------------------
-if you have access to the micro meter binder (internal UKG project)  then you can use the below example reference code to bind your
+If you have access to the micro meter binder (internal UKG project)  then you can use the below example reference code to bind your

 metrics to the InfluxDB else you need to provide your own Micrometer binder implementation